hja22/rucommender/README.md

 Contributions welcome.
 How?
-Err.
-Fork and PR?
+Fork and PR, I guess.
-I don't know I've not done much of this before.